ymurong/study-notes/interview/AI-PM/hr.md

 # Questions

-AI/DATA which part is more important in this role ?

 Pkoi on a eu cette nouveau poste ?

 I will get my diploma next year (part time two years mais j'ai deja eu suffisamment de credits), (je peux fournir mes releve de notes) would it be a problem for the company?

-¸`